Unifying Qubit Routing Across Diverse Quantum ISAs via Canonical Representation: Introduction

 In our work, we propose a unified qubit mapping/routing framework \canopus\ (\fullNameOfCanopus) tailored to diverse quantum ISAs.
 Unlike conventional $ \CX $-based routing approaches, \canopus\ is fundamentally ISA-aware.
-As illustrated in \Cref{fig:motivation}, it considers the properties of the target ISA by formulating an appropriate cost model to perform deep co-optimization of routing and synthesis.
-By means of the canonical 2Q representation~\cite{zhang2003geometric}, \canopus\ fully exploits the synthesis capabilities of the given ISA.
-This approach demonstrates that advanced ISAs can achieve significantly lower routing overheads than conventional models suggest.
+As illustrated in \Cref{fig:motivation}, it considers the properties of the target ISA by formulating an appropriate cost model to facilitate deep co-optimization of routing and synthesis.
+By means of the canonical 2Q gate representation~\cite{zhang2003geometric}, \canopus\ fully exploits the synthesis capabilities of the given ISA \note{}.
+This approach demonstrates that advanced ISAs can achieve significantly lower routing overhead than conventional models suggest.